avitalys/cordova-plugin-sms-receiver/README.md

 ```

 ### hasPermission ###
-Check if the App has the 'Manifest.permission.RECEIVE_SMS' permission
+Check if the App has the 'Manifest.permission.RECEIVE_SMS' permission.

 ```js
 SmsReceiver.hasPermission((result) => {